chanshiyucx/blog/journal/004-interview-simulation.md

 I researched various approaches and determined migrating from Webpack to Vite.
 However, this was complex because this project was based on Vue 2, and Vite primarily supports Vue 3.
 I had to carefully plan the migration, configure compatibility plugins, update our build configuration, and coordinate with our testing team to ensure stability.

 As a result, we reduced build times from 10 minutes to under 4 minutes, over 60% faster then before.
 More importantly, this taught me the value of planning when upgrading core infrastructure and the importance of close collaboration with testing team.

+> You mentioned improving build times by 60% - how did you achieve that?

+I migrated our build system from Webpack to Vite.
+Webpack was slow because it bundled everything, even during development.
+Vite uses native ES modules and only processes changed files.
+This significantly reduced build times and improved team productivity.

 ### Architecture Redesign